-A residential building designed, arranged, and occupied exclusively by three (3) or more families living independent of each other.
+A dwelling designed and constructed for or occupied by three (3) or more families on a single lot.
+This would include apartments and condominiums.

 Multi-Modal Transportation

 Facilities, or a system of facilities, that accommodate more than one mode of transportation such as motor vehicles, bicycles, pedestrians, buses, light rail, etc. Such facilities may include but are not limited to, car pooling lots, bus stops, transit stations, bike ways or lanes, bike racks, pedestrian paths, etc.